 Some SATC web pages use “tracking cookies” which makes a record of your visit and logs the following information for statistical purposes – the user’s server address, the user’s top level domain name (eg .com, .gov, .au, .uk etc), the date and time of the visit to the site, the pages accessed and documents downloaded, the previous site visited and the type of browser used.
 No attempt will be made to identify users or their browsing activities except, in the unlikely event of an investigation, where a law enforcement agency may exercise a warrant to inspect the service provider’s logs.

 Financial Management and Contractual Records

 Financial records are used to process and account for expenditure and revenue.
 Generally they contain the name, address and Australian Business Number of the service provider and the goods or services supplied.
 Contractual Records include personal information relating to consultants and other contractors who provide goods and services to the SATC.
 In accordance with the South Australian Government’s Disclosure Policy, information relating to contracts entered into by the SATC may be published on the SA Government website.
-Financial and contractual information is stored in Corporate Services and is accessed by staff and auditors of the SATC.
+Financial and contractual information is stored by our Finance and Business Services group and is accessed by staff and auditors of the SATC.